-- 4.82 The numbers of Golden Plover over-wintering in Great Britain have been decreasing in the short-term having previously peaked.
-Numbers over-wintering in Scotland have also decreased, as have numbers over-wintering on the Firth of Forth SPA.
-This has resulted in the BTO issuing Alerts for this species for the short- and medium-terms and the period since designation (Appendix F, Table The trend of decline within the Forth appears to be similar to that of the 2).
-Scottish declines, but not the British trend.
-Numbers in the Forth represent a declining proportion of the Scottish numbers, which suggests that site-specific pressures may be affecting this species.67 However, the wintering population of Golden Plover around the Firth of Forth SPA were assessed as in Favourable Maintained Condition in October 2010.
-The five-year (2010/11- 2014/15) average of wintering peak numbers of Golden Plover counted for the Forth Estuary is 1072 birds^{$\overline{68}$}, which is fewer than the estimated population of 2,949 birds at the time of classification of the SPA (SNH, 2016). - 4.83 Golden Plover have been recorded from 9 of the 12 Core Count sections and 13 of the 48 Low Tide Count sections (Appendix F, Table 1).
+- 5.83 Golden Plover have been recorded from 9 of the 12 Core Count sections and 13 of the 48 Low Tide Count sections (Appendix F, Table 1).
 Areas of the coast from which the highest numbers of Golden Plover have been recorded during the Core Counts are between Eastfield to Musselburgh and Preston Grange to Port Seton, and Aberlady Bay.
 During Low Tide counts, the highest numbers have been recorded sites in Aberlady Bay and Gosford Sands.
-There is a known golden plover roost at Musselburgh ash lagoons69. - 4.84 Golden plover are often found associated with lapwing70, and there is a large overlap in habitat use by these species71.
-Whilst there is a preference for grassland, particularly permanent, arable land, especially plough land, is often preferred for roosting72.
-Golden plovers show a greater preference for cereals than lapwings, but avoid cereal fields where the blade height exceeds 9 mm73. - 4.85 Grassland is the main habitat for only three of the proposals within tetrads from which golden plover have been recorded, and at least two of these areas are unlikely to be suitable for golden plover owing to their size and their proximity to human disturbance (Station Road Field, and proposals to extend the railway platform in Dunbar). - 4.86 Golden plover have also been recorded from tetrads in the west of East Lothian (inland from Musselburgh), which also supported lapwings.
-As noted for lapwings, although effects on these species arising from the cumulative loss of habitat from developments is considered unlikely, mitigation as set out in paragraphs 4.75 4.78, has been included within the LDP to remove any uncertainty over effects.
-In addition, the comments made by SNH in relation to proposal T10, as described in paragraph 4.40, also apply to Golden plover. - 4.87 The surveys of QI undertaken on behalf of East Lothian Council74 did not record golden plover in any of the spatial proposals included within the plan, although
+There is a known golden plover roost at Musselburgh ash lagoons72. - 5.84 Golden plover are often found associated with lapwing73, and there is a large overlap in habitat use by these species74.
+Whilst there is a preference for grassland, particularly permanent, arable land, especially plough land, is often preferred for roosting75.
+Golden plovers show a greater preference for cereals than lapwings, but avoid cereal fields where the blade height exceeds 9 mm76. - 5.85 Grassland is the main habitat for only three of the proposals within tetrads from which golden plover have been recorded, and at least two of these areas are unlikely to be suitable for golden plover owing to their size and their proximity to human disturbance (Station Road Field, and proposals to extend the railway platform in Dunbar). - 5.86 Golden plover have also been recorded from tetrads in the west of East Lothian (inland from Musselburgh), which also supported lapwings.
+As noted for lapwings, although effects on these species arising from the cumulative loss of habitat from developments is considered unlikely, mitigation as set out in paragraphs 5.75 5.77, has been included within the LDP to remove any uncertainty over effects.
+In addition, the comments made by SNH in relation to proposal T10, as described in paragraph 5.40, also apply to Golden plover. - 5.87 The surveys of QI undertaken on behalf of East Lothian Council77 did not record golden plover in any of the spatial proposals included within the plan, although 32 individuals were recorded flying over NK5 in November 2016.
+This was a smaller number of sites than was predicted, based on the assessment of suitable habitat within tetrads from which golden plover had previously been recorded as part of the BTO surveys. - 5.88 Given: - the small number of areas of potential inland habitat that may be affected;

-69 East Lothian Council.
+72 East Lothian Council.
 Undated.

-70 Fuller in Lack, 1986
+73 Fuller in Lack, 1986

-71 Mason & Macdonald, 1999
+74 Mason & Macdonald, 1999

-72 Fuller & Lloyd, 1981
+75 Fuller & Lloyd, 1981

-73 Mason & Macdonald, 1999
+76 Mason & Macdonald, 1999